gobuffalo/docs/templates/docs/errors.md

 </tr>
 </table>

-In "production" mode (`GO_ENV=production`), Buffalo, will not generate pages that have developer style information, instead the pages are simpler.
+In "production" mode (`GO_ENV=production`), Buffalo will not generate pages that have developer style information.
+Instead the pages are simpler.
 {{/panel}}

 {{#panel title="Custom Error Handling"}}

-While Buffalo, out of the box, will handle errors for you, it can be useful to handle errors in a custom way.
-To accomplish this, Buffalo, allows for the mapping of HTTP status codes to specific handlers, so the error can be dealt with in a custom fashion.
+While Buffalo will handle errors for you out of the box, it can be useful to handle errors in a custom way.
+To accomplish this, Buffalo allows for the mapping of HTTP status codes to specific handlers.
+This means the error can be dealt with in a custom fashion.

 ```go
 app = buffalo.Automatic(buffalo.Options{